Phenylketonuria: Metabolic pathways

 The enzyme phenylalanine hydroxylase normally converts the amino acid phenylalanine into the amino acid tyrosine.
-If this reaction does not take place, phenylalanine accumulates and tyrosine is deficient.
+If this reaction does not occur, phenylalanine accumulates and tyrosine is deficient.
 Excessive phenylalanine can be metabolized into phenylketones through the minor route, a transaminase pathway with glutamate.
 Metabolites include phenylacetate, phenylpyruvate and phenethylamine.
-Elevated levels of phenylalanine in the blood and detection of phenylketones in the urine is diagnostic, however most patients are diagnosed via newborn screening.
+Elevated levels of phenylalanine in the blood and detection of phenylketones in the urine is diagnostic, however, most patients are diagnosed via newborn screening.

 Screening

 PKU is commonly included in the newborn screening panel of many countries, with varied detection techniques.
-Most babies in developed countries are screened for PKU soon after birth.
+Most babies born in Europe, North America, and Australia are screened for PKU soon after birth.
 Screening for PKU is done with bacterial inhibition assay (Guthrie test), immunoassays using fluorometric or photometric detection, or amino acid measurement using tandem mass spectrometry (MS/MS).
 Measurements done using MS/MS determine the concentration of Phe and the ratio of Phe to tyrosine, the ratio will be elevated in PKU.

 Treatment

 PKU is not curable.
-However, if PKU is diagnosed early enough, an affected newborn can grow up with normal brain development by managing and controlling phenylalanine ("Phe") levels through diet, or a combination of diet and medication.
+However, if it is diagnosed early enough, an affected newborn can grow up with normal brain development by managing and controlling phenylalanine ("Phe") levels through diet, or a combination of diet and medication.
+If dietary treatment is not initiated within 2 weeks after birth, the child is likely to develop permanent intellectual disability, even if dietary interventions begin shortly thereafter.